+'''

-int SetAttributes(PrintContextPtr pContext, XpAttrType pool, char \attributes);
+int SetAttributes(PrintContextPtr pContext, XpAttrType pool, char

+attributes);

+'''
-pContext Specifies a pointer to the print context for which the attributes are desired.

-Specifies the pool of the attribute which is desired.
-This is one of attributes Specifies the names and values of all the attributes for the above-specified class.
+pContext Specifies a pointer to the print context for which the attributes are desired. pool Specifies the pool of the attribute which is desired.
+This is one of XPJobAttr, XPDocAttr, XPPrinterAttr, XPPageAttr. attributes Specifies the names and values of all the attributes for the above-specified class.